tom-urkin/Round-Robin/README.md

 ## Testbench
 In the following testbenches the following variables were randomized:

-1. enable signal - Updating the priority vector is carried only when the enable signal is logic high at the capturing clock edge (rising).
+1. enable signal - Arbitration is carried only when the enable signal is logic high at the capturing clock edge (rising).
-2. request vector - N-bit request vector is generated and supplied to both the arbiter module as well as the verification logic.
+2. request vector - N-bit request vector is generated and routed to both the arbiter module as well as the verification logic.

 ### Conventional rotating scheme (N=8)

 ![simplified_sim](./docs/simplified_sim.jpg)

-As can be seen,	when the enable signal is logic high at the rising edge of the clock a new request vector is generated and the priority pointer is modified.
+As can be seen,	when the enable signal is logic high at the rising edge of the clock a new request vector is generated and arbitration is carried.
 Since this is a standard circular realization, the 'priority' vector (marked in red) changes in a circular manner.

 ![simplified_sim_zoom](./docs/simplified_sim_zoom.jpg)